With summer ending in Naples, now is a good time to get ahead on air conditioner maintenance.

 Some of the work we complete consists of:

-There’s also some maintenance you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.
+There’s also some upkeep you can do on your own between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a mild day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check your equipment once you’ve cleaned it.
+Select a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run the unit once you’ve cleaned it.

 You’ll only need a handful of items: